the-technat/the-technat/content/posts/remote-coding.md

 But, I changed the port where my code-server is running as `8080` is a common port other apps/commands try to bind to.

 To change the port and also see the password for your code-server, edit `$HOME/.config/code-server/config.yaml`.
 This file should be self-explanitory.
-Just don't forget to restart the service after a code change.
+Just don't forget to restart the service after a config change.

 ### Coding tools